Category Archives: 2019 Films

 Marta (Eliza Rycembel), whose brother died in the accident, sympathizes with the widow and wants the driver to be buried alongside the other victims, but everyone else refuses.

 Marta’s mother, a religious woman, is conflicted and devastated.
-The mayor supports the villagers in their anger, even going so far as threatening Daniel.
+The mayor supports the villagers in their anger, even going so far as to threaten Daniel.
 A fellow inmate spots Daniel and blackmails him.
 Marta and Daniel begin an affair.

 But that makes the character nuanced and complicated.